 For a moment, you may be able to hold your breathing if the brain wants to.
 You may be able to prevent yourself from going to the toilet for a while.
 But can your brain boss your body to do that for long?
 Of course not.
 In fact, the longer you try to control such bodily activities the more pain or ache you will feel, the more your body will suffer.
 And then you’ll get sick and be dead.

-The brain and body are connected, that each can influence one another, either in a positive or negative way.
+Most insight therapy experts say that the brain and body are connected, that each can influence one another, either in a positive or negative way.

 Exercise is well known to stimulate the body to produce endorphins and enkephalins, the body’s natural feel-good hormones which can make problems seem more manageable.
 The simple act of focusing on exercise can give us a break from current concerns and damaging self-talk. — Sarah Gingell Ph.D.